nens/threedi-docs/source/c_results.rst

   - Name: Number of 2D Mesh lines.

-** Flow variables**
+**Flow variables**

+  Mesh2D_u1:
-  Mesh2D_u1: This variable, in case of Horton-based infiltration and groundwater flow, also consists of the vertical flow and the groundwater flow.
-This depends on the line TYPE.
+  This variable, in case of Horton-based infiltration and groundwater flow, also consists of the vertical flow and the groundwater flow.
+This depends on the Line Type.
 This also yields for most of the other line variables.

   - Name: Flow velocity on 2D flow line
   - Unit: m/s